Grant Policies and Procedures

 - Applications must be submitted online by an officer of the group according to the Student Group Directory listed on the SUA web site.
 Advisors are not able to fill out the application for a student group.

-- Student groups are not required to be registered in order to submit a grant application, however groups must be registered for the corresponding academic year that their event is taking place in order to receive funding if their grant is awarded.
-Groups will be permitted to register after being notified of their award, however this may prolong the process of receiving grant funding.
-(Please note that groups holding events prior to September 30th of any given year can receive funding if they were registered for the previous academic year.)
+- Groups must be registered for the corresponding academic year that their event is taking place in order to receive funding if their grant is awarded.
+Existing groups will be permitted apply for grants prior to registering, and to complete registration after being notified of their award, however this may delay the process of receiving grant funding.
+New groups cannot apply for grants until they have completed registration.
+(Please note: groups holding events prior to September 30th of any given year can receive funding if they were registered for the previous academic year.)

 - No funding will be given to activities held prior to the review of the application.
 All applications will be reviewed by a review committee made up of University students, faculty and staff.
 See Judging criteria used by the review committee.